 Norway is “designed for Skiing”.
-Especially in the west where you have endless ranges of mountains, and where you can ski from almost 2000 meters and down to the fjords.
+Especially in the west where you have endless ranges of mountains.

-In Western Norway you can choose between several great Ski Centres or to use your own legs to get to the numerous summits.
+In Western Norway you can choose between several great Ski Centres or to join a guided ski trip to the summits.
 The reward are great nature experiences and fantastic skiing.